supercollider/supercollider/README_WINDOWS.md

 This Readme has two sections: "Installing SuperCollider", and "Building SuperCollider for Windows".
 The first section provides basic information to get going, and also introduces some common SuperCollider terminology.
-The second section is subdivided into two sections, "Quick Steps" and "Walkthroughs".
-Quick Steps contains the essentials for a successful build, the "Walkthroughs" are more tutorial-like and written for less experienced developers.
+The second section is subdivided into two sections: direct build instructions, and "Walkthroughs".
+The first part contains the essentials for a successful build, while the walkthroughs are more tutorial-like and written for less experienced developers.
 They are not required reading to build the Windows version of SC.
-Furthermore the individual chapters in "Walkthroughs" are not expected to be read consecutively; they might appear quite repetitive if done so.
+Furthermore, the individual chapters in "Walkthroughs" are not expected to be read consecutively; they might appear quite repetitive if done so.

 Table of contents
 -----------------